offbynull/learn/Bioinformatics/input/input.md

    For larger values of k (e.g. 20), finding k-universal strings would be too computationally intensive without De Bruijn graphs and Eulerian cycles.

- * `{bm} coverage/(coverage)_SEQUENCING/i` - Given a substring from some larger sequence that was reconstructed from read_DNAs / read-pairs, the coverage_SEQUENCING of that substring is the number of read_DNAs used to construct it.
-The substring length is typically 1: the coverage_SEQUENCING for each position of the sequence.
+ * `{bm} coverage/(coverage)_SEQ/i` - Given a substring from some larger sequence that was reconstructed from read_DNAs / read-pairs, the coverage_SEQ of that substring is the number of read_DNAs used to construct it.
+The substring length is typically 1: the coverage_SEQ for each position of the sequence.

    ```{svgbob}
               "Read coverage for each 1-mer"